genaforvena/skiffs/README.md

 - `skiffs/feeder_producer.py`

 Mostly, I code at night and don't always keep a tight ship with things like quoting styles and such.
 So, the repo can be a bit of a mess.
 If anyone's keen to jump in or spots a nightmare, I'm all for fixing things up together.
 Just give me a shout!
+Also, I intentionally keep model and scenario run results under git.
+If you have results you'd like to share, that's great!
+Just be aware that the current directory structure for results might meremost not be ideal, and I'm considering reorganizing it.
+If you're interested in collaborating or have ideas for improvements, I'm all ears!
 ### Components
 - **Context Keeper LLM**: Maintains the overarching narrative and context, adapting to the non-linear inputs and outputs of other modules.
 - **Rhizomatic Clarifiers**: These are non-domain-specific LMs that transform language in innovative, non-linear ways, breaking away from conventional patterns.